ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

  See [the mock readme] (tmgmt_poetry_mock/README.md) for more information.

-- On playground :
+- On Playground:

  1) Follow the [requesting instance procedure](#requesting-access-to-poetry).

- 2) Wait confirmation that the [playground was configured by the maintenance team](#enabling-the-feature-on-your-platform-instance).
+ 2) Await confirmation that the [Playground was configured by the maintenance team](#enabling-the-feature-on-your-platform-instance).

 [Go to top](#table-of-content)